Wolfenstein 3D: Development

 The project officially began on December 15, 1991.
 Romero and Hall designed the gameplay and aesthetics.
 Romero wanted the goal to be "to mow down Nazis", with the suspense of storming a Nazi bunker full of SS soldiers and Hitler himself, as well as dogs, blood "like you never see in games", and straightforward, lethal weapons.
 He also composed the general storyline for the game.
 Hall designed the levels while also adding collectible objects in the form of treasure and food for health items.
 He also did sketches for the bosses and the title screen.
 Carmack programmed "the core" of the game's engine in a month; he added a few features to the Wolfenstein 3D engine from Catacomb 3-D, including support for doors and decorative non-wall objects, but primarily focused on making the game run smoother and faster with higher-resolution graphics.
-The game was programmed in ANSI C and assembly language.
+The game was programmed chiefly in ANSI C, with its scaling and ray casting routines written in assembly.
 The graphics for the game were planned to be in 16 color EGA, but were changed to 256 color VGA four months before release, which also enabled the game to have higher resolutions.
 Romero in turn worked on building a game with the engine, removing elements of the initial design, like looting enemy bodies, that he felt interrupted the flow of fast gameplay.
 The sprites for the enemies and objects were hand drawn at eight different angles by Adrian Carmack using Electronic Arts's Deluxe Paint II.
 Initially the team had an external artist who assisted him and created animated wall textures, but the team felt that the quality was poor and did not use it in the game.
 The level design, by Romero and Hall, due to the grid-based level design, took some inspiration from Pac-Man, and paid homage with a hidden Pac-Man level.
 Romero later said in 2017 that making the levels was uninteresting compared to those from Commander Keen and had to prompt Hall to finish the maps with the promise of being able to buy himself a brand new car.
 The team was going to include some anti-fascist references and Nazi atrocities, but left them out to avoid controversies.
 They ensured that the presentation of the game created the atmosphere that they wanted, adding violent animations by Adrian Carmack for enemies being shot and music and sound effects by Keen composer Bobby Prince to make the guns sound exciting.
 Prince took some inspiration from his days as a platoon soldier in the US Army.
 With the aid of a 16-bit sampler keyboard and cassette recorder, he composed realistic sounds from a shooting range in addition to Foley sounds.
 The development team along with Scott Miller did the voicing for the enemies.
 Some of the enemy shouts were based on the original Castle Wolfenstein game.